deanbot/aoc2020_solutions/README.md

 # aoc2020_solutions

-Advent of Code 2020 solutions via dart.
-This is mostly a playground to experiment with dart language features.
+Flutter app displaying [Advent of Code](http://adventofcode.com) 2020 solutions via dart.
+This is mostly a playground to experiment with flutter & dart language features.